Regis College (Massachusetts)

-Regis College is a private Catholic university founded in 1927.
-The university is located in greater Boston and offers undergraduate, graduate, and professional studies degree and certificate programs via on campus, fully online, and hybrid formats.
-Regis provides an academically rigorous education within the schools of nursing, arts and sciences, business and communication, and health sciences.
-Inspired by the social justice values of its founders, the Sisters of St. Joseph of Boston, Regis engages with service initiatives within the local community and around the world.
+Regis College is a private Catholic university run by the Sisters of St. Joseph in Weston, Massachusetts, United States.
+Regis was founded as a women's college in 1927.
+In 2007, Regis became co-educational; it was the last Catholic women's college in the Boston area to start admitting men.

 History

 Regis College was founded in 1927 by the Sisters of St. Joseph.
-The college's name is inspired by the Reverend Mother Mary Regis Casserly, who established the Sisters of St. Joseph in Boston in 1873.
+The college's name is inspired by Mary Regis Casserly who established the Sisters of St. Joseph in Boston in 1873.
 After eight decades as a women's only college, Regis enrolled its first co-educational class in fall 2007.

-As of fall 2022, approximately 3,600 undergraduate and graduate students were enrolled at Regis and the school had an 10 to 1 student/faculty ratio.
-Ninety-seven percent of Regis students are employed full-time or enrolled in graduate school within six months of graduation (5-year average as of fall 2022).
+As of fall 2020, approximately 3,000 undergraduate and graduate students were enrolled at Regis.
+As of 2020, the school had an 9 to 1 student/faculty ratio.
+Ninety-seven percent of the Class of 2019 had professional employment or were enrolled in graduate school within six months of graduation.

 Projects and programs

 The Center for Global Connections oversees academic and service-learning initiatives for students.
 The Regis Haiti Project is an international faculty partnership initiative to help elevate Haitian nursing education and empower Haitian nursing faculty through the master's degree to teach others across Haiti.

 Regis offers an accredited pre-school and kindergarten program at its Children's Center.
 The program teaches children from the age of 15 months to six years old about science, math, engineering, and technology.

 In 2005, Regis founded a Life Long Learning Program (LLARC) that offers courses taught by volunteers to older adults at the Regis College in Weston campus.

-The school is also known for its pre-college Summer Scholars program which allows rising high school juniors and seniors to live and study on a college campus during the summer.